mariobox/Hugo-Source/content/book/ikigai.md

 You're always responsible for finance in any business you own, always, no matter what.

-It's not a 'what have you done for me lately' kind of world.
-It's a 'what are you going to do for me going forwards' kind of world.
+<mark>It's not a 'what have you done for me lately' kind of world.
+It's a 'what are you going to do for me going forwards' kind of world</mark>.

 Don't expect loyalty or pay or compensation for things you did in the past.
 You get loyalty and pay and compensation for things you're going to do going forwards.